hannafolsz/hannafolsz.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a 4th-year PhD Candidate in Political Science at Stanford University.
-My dissertation focuses on opposition party strategies in countries experiencing democratic backsliding in East-Central Europe.
-My wider research interests include the determinants and consequences of democratic erosion, media control, corruption, and accountability in East-Central Europe and Latin America.
+My dissertation examines the campaign strategies and messaging of opposition parties in Hungary and Poland, two countries experiencing democratic backsliding.
+My wider research interests include the determinants and consequences of democratic erosion, media control, corruption, and accountability in primarily East-Central Europe and, secondarily, Latin America.
 My work applies modern causal inference, text analysis, and geospatial techniques.

 I grew up in Budapest, Hungary and moved to the UK for the first half of my studies.
 I hold a B.A. in Economics and Politics from Durham University and an MSc in Political Science and Political Economy from the London School of Economics.
 Beyond English and Hungarian, I speak Polish, Spanish, French, and German.